talex-touch/talex-touch/CONTRIBUTING.md

 #### Commit Message

 1. `Commit Message` are supposed to like: prefix<range?>: brief description (range is optional)
+2. We use `husky` `commitlint` to ensure your commit message follow our protocols.
-2. You can refer these:
+3. You can refer these:
    - Fix<xxx>: message
    - Feat<xxx>: message
    - Test<xxx>: message